sowcow/blog/content/posts/the-great-square-has-no-corners.md

 when when the party line happens to cross it.

-Even after the Soviet Union collapsed itself many adepts among people still covertly practice the rituals to support the ability that is so necessary for survival.
+Even after the Soviet Union collapsed itself many adepts among people still covertly practice all the rituals of thinking and maintain the altar in their head.

 # Analysis